-If you’re looking for an entry-level resin printer to get you started in the world of 3D printing, you can’t do much better than the Anycubic Photon M3.
+If you’re looking for one of the best 3D printers for beginners, you can’t do much better than entry-level resin printer, the Anycubic Photon M3.

 This easy-to-use machine can be assembled and calibrated in no time at all – even if you’re a complete novice.
 The instruction booklet will take you through everything step-by-step, though when you get to the part where you’re told to print the provided test model we’d recommend not doing that (more on that in the Performance section).